tombracey/PuLP-Fantasy/README.md

 - Position
 - Country

 Projected_Points is calculated by multiplying YouGov's estimate of the winning margin in the constituency by its population and turnout rate.
-Bonus points are added if the constituency changes parties.
+Bonus points are added equal to the constituency's existing majority if it changes parties.

 Price is simply equal to the constituency's existing majority according to the Rallings/Thrasher data.